shahryarfp/ECG-Lead-Restoration/README.md

 4. And few additional steps

 ### Model Architecture
-The deep-learning model employs a U-Net-style encoder-decoder with a Transformer bottleneck:
+The deep-learning model employs a U-Net-style encoder-decoder with a Transformer in bottleneck:

 ![Example Output](./Images/model.png)